jbcodeforce/flink-studies/flink-sql-demos/01-confluent-kafka-local-flink/README.md

 );
 ```

-* Create the table to generate records with Faker
+* Create the table to generate records with FlinkFaker

 ```sql